Atlas VPN Review (2020) – New Free VPN That’s Still Evolving

 - Atlas VPN uses AES-256 bit encryption and the IKEv2 protocol.

-- Atlas VPN’s logging policy claims to be “no log”, but logs quite a lot of data, including your IP-address.
+- Atlas VPN’s logging policy claims to be “no log”, but logs quite a lot of data about your device and app use.

 - You can only enable Atlas VPN’s kill switch through the settings on your smartphone.

 - Atlas VPN barely requires any personal information for you to be able to use it, but does use your Google or App Store account when paying for a premium version.

 Usability – How user friendly is Atlas VPN?

 The usability of a VPN plays a large part in determining our score.
 If a provider’s website is confusing or the software doesn’t function properly, user experience will be negatively affected.
 On the other hand, a VPN with great live chat support and self-explanatory software will improve user experience.
 We’ll be testing all of those different aspects to determine the user-friendliness of AtlasVPN in this next section.